 Scott served on AWARE's Board of Directors from 2014 until he stepped into the role of Executive Director at the start of 2017.
 Before joining AWARE, he worked as both a structural engineer for Southern Company and a construction litigation attorney for DLA Piper, LLP.
 Scott is a lifelong Atlantan, and says he is delighted to get the chance to help AWARE protect Atlanta's wild animals.
-When not at the AWARE center in Lithonia, Scott enjoys listening to the music of They Might Be Giants, rooting for the 1907, 1908, and 2016 World Champion Chicago Cubs, and caring for his and his wife Nan's four cats, Gracie, Jorvik, Bean, and Foster.
+When not at the AWARE center in Lithonia, Scott enjoys listening to the music of They Might Be Giants, rooting for the 1907, 1908, and 2016 World Champion Chicago Cubs, and caring for his and his wife Nan's cats, Bean, Foster, and Xander.

 Marjan began volunteering at AWARE in 2005, before the center had even opened to the public.
 She was trained as a rehabber by AWARE’s founder, Michael Ellis, until she was hired as a Wildlife Care Supervisor in 2010.
 In 2017 she was promoted to Director of Animal Care, a position in which she manages all aspects of AWARE's animal care efforts, including rehabilitation, ambassador handling, volunteer management, non-releasable placement, and a variety of side projects.

 Marjan received her B.S. in Biology from Kennesaw State University in 2009 and M.S. in Neuroscience at Georgia State University in 2015.
 She is also on track to become a licensed veterinary technician in 2018.
 Marjan has worked with native, domestic, exotic, and research animals in veterinary hospitals, zoos, and rehabilitation centers all over Georgia.
 She currently serves as the Certification Director for the International Wildlife Rehabilitation Council.
 Perhaps most importantly, Marjan will never forget her beloved pit bull, Little Mama.